styxlab/kubernetes-mongodb-shard/README.md

 ##Description
-Setting up mongodb shard on kubernetes is easy with this repo. kubectl is used to determine the number of nodes in your kubernetes cluster and the provided shell script `generate.sh` creates one kubernetes `.yaml` per pod as well as the neccessary `.js` config scripts.
-Finally, the shard is created by executing the `.yaml` files and applying the config files.
+Setting up mongodb shard on kubernetes is easy with this repo. kubectl is used to determine the number of nodes in your kubernetes cluster and the provided shell script `generate.sh` creates one kubernetes `yaml` per pod as well as the neccessary `js` config scripts.
+Finally, the shard is created by executing the `yaml` files and applying the config files.

 These scripts span an entire sharded mongodb database on both small